Wonderland (2003 film): The robbery of Edward Nash

-July 1, 1981
+Retaliation and aftermath

 The retaliation for the robbery is swift and fatal.
-On July 1, 1981, a group of Nash's henchmen (including Holmes), led by Diles, gains access to the apartment at Wonderland Avenue.
-Ron Launius, Deverell, Richardson, and Miller are all brutally beaten to death with striated lead pipes.
-Diles compels Holmes to deliver blows to Launius.
-Susan Launius is beaten but survives, and is questioned by Nico and Cruz in her hospital bed.
+On July 1, 1981, Nash's henchmen (and Holmes), led by Diles, gain access to the apartment at Wonderland Avenue.
+Ron Launius, Deverell, Richardson, and Miller are all beaten to death with striated lead pipes.
+Lind is not present during the attacks.
+Diles compels Holmes to deliver blows to Ron.
+Susan Launius is beaten, but she survives.
+She is questioned by Nico and Cruz in her hospital bed.
 She tells them (in a near comatose state) that she does not remember anything, only shadows.
-Lind is not present during the attacks.